-9. Best limescale remover for kettles: Oust Powerful All-Purpose Descaler
+9. Best limescale remover for sinks: Oust All Purpose Descaler

 Oust sachets are very easy to use – each one is exactly one dose.
-Just boil your kettle, add Oust and wait.
+Just boil your kettle, add Oust and wait for 10 minutes.
 Then make sure you reboil the kettle with fresh water and you’re good to go.

-The limescale disappears before your eyes leaving your kettle bright and shiny.
-It will also stop the limescale scum you get on when you pour tea or coffee, meaning you’ll get a more delicious drink.
+The limescale disappears before your eyes to leave your kettle bright and shiny.
+It will also stop the limescale scum you get when you pour tea or coffee, meaning you’ll get a more delicious drink every time.

 But it’s not just kettles.
-You can use Oust with irons, showerheads and some models of bottle sterilisers too.
+You can use Oust with irons, shower heads and some models of baby bottle sterilisers too.
 Just check the instructions first.